hmblair/sgnm/README.md

 To get the SHAPE profile of a single molecule `mol.cif`, run
 ```
 python3 -m sgnm --weights weights.pth mol.cif
+# OR
+python3 -m sgnm mol.cif
 ```
+If a path to the weights is not passed, then a non-parametric model will be used instead.

 To save the profile to an HDF5 file, you may pass `--out profile.h5` as an argument.

 ## Large-Scale

 To integrate the model into an existing `torch` pipeline, import and init the `SGNM` module.
-If a path to the weights is not passed, then a non-parametric model will be used instead.
+The same remarks about non-parametric models apply as above.
 ```
 from sgnm import SGNM
 module = SGNM.load(args.weights)